openregulatory/templates/templates/techdoc/62304/sop-integrated-software-development.md

 ### 1. Design Input

-Based on business input and product ideas, the 'product certification and registration' process is initiated to create an initial device description (incl. medical device classification and software safety classification) and high-level vision for the planned product.
-Technical input is considered for whether the idea is feasible.
+Based on business input and product ideas, the process for product certification and registration is initiated to create an initial device description (incl. medical device classification and software safety classification) and high-level vision for the planned product.
+Technical input is considered to assess whether the idea is feasible.

 Business input could be: